XenyxNZ/Arma-3-Performance-Guide/Guide.md

 # Yet Another Arma Benchmark (YAAB)
 YAAB is a widely used Arma 3 performance benchmarking scenario made by Sams.
-It is ideal for measuring differences in performance while experimenting with graphical settings, memory allocators, profiling builds, etc.
+It is ideal for measuring differences in performance while experimenting with overclocking, graphical settings, memory allocators, profiling builds, etc.

 ## Downloading and using YAAB